 Self-Employed Loan Requirements

-Traditional documentation used to verify income includes pay stubs and W2s.
-However, self-employed people may have some difficulty producing these documents, because they often aren’t W2 employees.
+Traditional documentation used to verify income includes pay stubs and W-2s.
+However, self-employed people may have some difficulty producing these documents, because they often aren’t W-2 employees.
 It is possible for self-employed individuals to show proof of income, but it may require a little more legwork.

 In general, lenders are looking for borrowers who have income stability and it can help if the borrower has been working in a single industry for at least two years.
-A short employment history could indicate that you are a borrowing risk.
+A shorter employment history could indicate that you are a borrowing risk.

 Recommended: Typical Personal Loan Requirements Needed for Approval